Lone-Marner-Mortensen/kafka-scala-git-test/README.md

 This is a template for working with kafka using scala.
 Everything is dockerized and all messages are sent in avro format using auto generated avro-code.
+(However, they can easily be changed to another format see below).
 This template is targeted people who use Linux/Ubuntu/Mac and Intellij.

 ## Table of Contents